 In accordance with the New EIT Law, dividends, which arise from profits of foreign-invested corporations earned after January 1, 2008, are subject to a 10% withholding income tax.
 A deferred tax liability should be recognized for the undistributed profits of PRC companies unless the Company has sufficient evidence to demonstrate that the undistributed dividends will be reinvested and the remittance of the dividends will be postponed indefinitely.
-The Group has both the intent and ability to permanently reinvest undistributed profits of approximately \$22.9 million earned from its China subsidiaries.
-Therefore, no withholding income taxes for undistributed profits on such undistributed profits have been accrued as of December 31, 2010.
+The Group has both the intent and ability to permanently reinvest undistributed profits of approximately \$45.7 million earned from its China subsidiaries.
+Therefore, no withholding income taxes for undistributed profits on such undistributed profits have been accrued as of December 31, 2011.

-The Group recorded an increase of \$212,442, \$925,622 and nil for uncertain tax positions during the years ended December 31, 2008, 2009 and 2010, respectively.
+The Group recorded an increase of \$925,622, nil and nil for uncertain tax positions during the years ended December 31, 2009, 2010 and 2011, respectively.
 The Company classifies interest and/or penalties related to income tax matters in income tax expense.
-No interest or penalty as of December 31, 2008 and 2009 was recorded by the Group.
-In 2010, the Group accrued interest of \$98,579 related to the uncertain tax positions.
+No interest or penalty as of December 31, 2009 was recorded by the Group.
+In 2010 and 2011, respectively, the Group accrued interest of \$98,579 and \$168,926 related to the uncertain tax positions.